anbarief/Graphvy/README.md

 Author: Arief Anbiya (anbarief@live.com), 2019

-Requirements: Python 3.5, Kivy 1.10.0, Numpy 1.14.1
+Requirements: Python 3.5, Kivy 1.10.0, Numpy 1.14.1, Matplotlib 1.5.1

 -----

-Basic graph (data) visualization using Kivy (www.kivy.org).
+Basic graph (data) exploration and visualization using Kivy (www.kivy.org).
 It has features of:

 - Add node(s).
 Connect two nodes.
 Highlight nodes of a connected subgraph.
 Edit node's name.
 Nodes map.
 Go to a point.
+Generate plot (Matplotlib).

 - By default, the "Import Data" button will import a synthetic data of twitter users (real usernames but synthetic connectivity) and add it to the graph object of the app.
 To use different data, the filename must be `data.npy` and the format is a list of dictionaries of nodes and their neighbors ---> `[{'name': "name_of_node_1", 'neighbor': ["name_of_node_i", ....]}, ...]`